emissary-ingress/emissary/docs/docs/latest/topics/using/edgectl/edge-control.md

 ### `edgectl intercept`

 Intercept enables the cluster to initiate traffic to the local environment.
-To prevent unwanted traffic from being to to the cluster, `intercept` creates routing rules that specify which traffic to send to the local environment.
+To prevent unwanted traffic from being routed to the cluster, `intercept` creates routing rules that specify which traffic to send to the local environment.
 An `intercept` is created on a per (Kubernetes) deployment basis.
 Each deployment must have a traffic agent installed in order for `intercept` to function.

 ### `edgectl intercept available`